-I do this to help combat the many myths and stigmas about the condition such as the mistaken belief that people with ADHD are "dumb" or "undisciplined."
+I do this to help combat the many myths about ADHD and stigmas about the condition such as the mistaken belief that people with ADHD are "dumb" or "undisciplined."

 Such stigmas not only harm the self-esteem of those with ADHD, but also ignore the many gifts that those with ADHD possess.